 Figure 11-41b: Example of a WLAN sensing procedure.

-11.21.18.2 WLAN sensing capabilities
+11.21.18.2 WLAN sensing dependencies

 Implementation of WLAN sensing is optional for a WNM STA.
 A STA in which dot11SensingMsmtImplemented is true is defined as a STA that supports WLAN sensing.